On our trip to Gdansk we also wanted to see the Baltic coast. So we took bikes and spent a day on a lovely bike trip from Gdansk to Sopot Beach.

 Yes, we have to return the bikes to the bike rental!

 I hope you liked reading about our bike trip from Gdansk to Sopot Beach.
-We liked the trip and I can recommend using a bike in Gdansk for sightseeing.
+We liked the trip and I can recommend sightseeing in Gdansk by bike.

 Alternatively you can take the train to Sopot both ways and just have a nice walk in Sopot.
 Sopot’s train station is at a short walking distance from the pier, just take the main promenade downhill.